 The Linear Regression is represented by y=ax+b+e where a is the slope of the line and b is the intercept of the line and e is the error.

-In the diagram below blue dots are the observed data points and red line is the line of best fit.
+In the diagram below blue dots are the observed data points and the red line is the line of best fit.

-There are many different types Regression algorithm like Linear Regression, Polynomial Regression, Lasso Regression, Ordinal Regression, Quantile Regression, ElasticNet Regression, Stepwise Regression, Poisson Regression, Cox Regression etc.
+There are many different types of Regression algorithm like Linear Regression, Polynomial Regression, Lasso Regression, Ordinal Regression, Quantile Regression, ElasticNet Regression, Stepwise Regression, Poisson Regression, Cox Regression etc.

-What is Classification in Machine Learning ?
+What is Classification in Machine Learning?